Killing of Tony Timpa: Legal proceedings

 It took over three years for footage of the incident to be released.
 The footage contradicted claims by Dallas Police that Timpa was aggressive.
 The officers involved were Sgt.
 Kevin Mansell and Officers Danny Vasquez and Dustin Dillard.
 Criminal charges against three officers were dropped in March 2019 and they returned to active duty.
 An excessive force civil lawsuit against the officers was dismissed by U. S. District Judge David C. Godbey in July 2020 on the basis of qualified immunity.

 On December 15, 2021, the Fifth Circuit Court of Appeals issued a decision reversing the trial court decision giving the officers qualified immunity, which means the Timpa family won the right to go to trial in their case against Dillard.

 In September 2023, a jury found three officers liable for Timpa's wrongful death, awarding Timpa's son $1 million.
 The officers' lawyers had argued that the cocaine content in Timpa's system was what killed him.
 The Timpa family's lawyers had argued for hundreds of millions of dollars to be given to the Timpa estate, Timpa's parents, and Timpa's son.
 Two jurors later said they regretted not giving Timpa's family more in damages.

 Reactions

 Timpa's death came to prominence in 2020 after the murder of George Floyd, who died in a similar way.
 When Derek Chauvin was convicted of murdering Floyd, a number of commentators drew comparisons between Floyd and Timpa.
 Ryan Mills, writing in the National Review, claimed that "There was no national uproar after Timpa's death.
-No national cries for justice and reform.
-The city of Dallas paid no settlement to Timpa's family."
+No national cries for justice and reform."
 Mills also said "there was more community pressure" in the Floyd case.